-This section addresses species that are listed or proposed for listing under the FESA (16 USC Section 1531, et seq.; 50 CFR Part 402) or the California Endangered Species Act (CESA; California Fish and Game Code Section 2050, et seq.).
-Other special-status habitats and species are discussed in Sections 2.4.1, 2.4.3, and 2.4.4.
+This section addresses species that are listed or proposed for listing under the FESA (16 USC Section 1531, et seq.; 50 CFR Part 402).
+California Endangered Species Act (CESA; California Fish and Game Code Section 2050, et seq.) candidate species are discussed in Section 2.4.4, and other special-status habitats and species are discussed in Sections

+2.4.1, 2.4.3, and 2.4.4.
+No species currently listed as threatened or endangered under CESA would be affected by the project.

 This section is summarized from the Natural Environment Study and Biological Assessment for the proposed project, which were completed in May and October 2023, respectively (AECOM 2023d, f).